Skip to main content Skip to complementary content

 Port Server port for the Databricks database.
 Yes

-Database The name of the Databricks database.
+Schema The name of the Databricks database schema.
 Yes

 Thrift Transport Can be set to Binary, SASL, or HTTP.
 Default = HTTP Yes